CS257-S25/team-project-f/README.md

 - **Location**: `ProductionCode/datasource.py`
 - **What we did**: We renamed the affected methods to be more descriptive, accurate, and consistent with each other.
 For example: get_movies_later_than → get_media_later_than, get_3_filter_media → get_media_by_advanced_filter, get_media_titles_only → get_all_media_titles.
 These changes help clarify what kind of data is being returned and improve the readability and maintainability of the code.

+## Code Smell/Commenting Issue 4: Incomplete Docstring for Output Function
+- **Type of issue**: The function display_results (results) in cl.py only had this unclear docstring: """Prints the query results.""" that fails to mention the structure results is, how the function handles empty results and, how the output is formatted.
+- **Location**: '`cl.py` 49-51 (old docstring) and 49-58 (new docstring)
+- **What we did**: We rewrote the docstring to be more specific and descriptive, clarifying the parameter type and explaining the format as well as the functions behavior.
+This helped increase clarity within our code to support the clarity of the programs output structure.

 ---